alisio/windows-base/readme.md

 ## Usage

-1. Lanuch a terminal window with admin priviledges
+1. Lanuch a PowerShell terminal window with admin priviledges
 1. install chocolatey
 1. install *git* and *puppet-agent*
+2. cd ~\Downloads
-2. clone this repo
+3. clone this repo
-3. cd into this repository folder
+4. cd into this repository folder
-4. install required puppetlabs-chocolatey module
+5. install required puppetlabs-chocolatey module
-5. apply manifest using puppet agent
+6. apply manifest using puppet agent